Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines“.

 It is used for large scale production.
 Semi-skilled workers are required for the operation of this machine.

-The operations performed on Lathe Machine are:
+The following different types of Lathe Machine Operation are:

 - Turning Operation

 - Thread cutting operation